Ruddernation-Designs/Group-Chat-for-BuddyPress/readme.txt

 * Change the values for the highlighted cookie to http-only and secure then edit the same site to none.

 * Refresh your chat page and now it should show you logged in at the bottom left.

+* Cookie Editor.

+* Search for Tinychat cookies.

+* How to complete the cookie editing.

 == Notes ==